What Happens to Expired Makeup: The 2 Main Reasons Why You Should Throw Out Old Makeup

 8. Avoid opening makeup in unclean places, such as busy public bathrooms.
 If you must, plan on using that product for a much shorter period of time or sanitize it as listed in the FAQ of this article.

 We highly recommend going through your makeup and checking to see if any products have been around for way too long.
-It would be a good idea to throw those out as they more than likely have expired, you do not want to put your skin at risk of contracting any kind of irritation or infection.
-Play it safe, if you are ever in doubt just toss it out and then head over to Red Apple Lipstick’s website to replace your favorite products.
-Share your thoughts on this topic in the comments below.
+It would be a good idea to throw those out as they more than likely have expired.
+You do not want to put your skin at risk of contracting any kind of irritation or infection.
+Play it safe.
+If you are ever in doubt, just toss it out and then head over to Red Apple Lipstick’s website to replace your favorite products.

 Try Not To Share Makeup